ash-counter/News-Classification/README.md

 # News-Classification
 Uses UCI News Dataset to predict the type/genre of given news headline

-To run install streamlit.
+To run, install streamlit.
-And run on terminal/cmd
-streamlit run web_app.py
+And run on terminal/cmd the following command\n streamlit run web_app.py